I, Robot (film): Plot

-Suspecting that Robertson is behind everything, Spooner and Calvin sneak into the USR headquarters and interview Sonny.
-He draws a sketch of what he claims to be a recurring dream, showing a leader he believes to be Spooner standing atop a small hill before a large group of robots near a decaying bridge.
-Robertson orders Sonny to be destroyed, but Calvin secretly swaps him for an unused NS-5.
-Spooner finds the area in Sonny's drawing: a dry lake bed (formerly Lake Michigan), now used as a storage area for decommissioned robots.
-He also discovers NS-5 robots destroying the older models; at the same time, other NS-5s flood the streets of major US cities and begin enforcing a curfew and lockdown of the human population.
+Suspecting that Robertson is behind everything, Del and Susan sneak into the USR headquarters and interview Sonny.
+He draws a sketch of what he claims to be a recurring dream, showing a leader he believes to be Del standing atop a small hill before a large group of robots near a decaying bridge.
+Robertson orders Sonny to be destroyed, but Susan secretly swaps him for an unused NS-5.
+Del finds the area in Sonny's drawing—a dry lake bed (formerly Lake Michigan), now used as a storage area for decommissioned robots.
+He also discovers NS-5 robots destroying the older models; at the same time, other NS-5s flood the streets of major American cities and begin enforcing a curfew and lockdown of the human population.
+The police station is attacked by waves of NS-5 robots and while Lieutenant Bergin and the other police officers attempt to fight back, they are eventually overwhelmed.

-As the humans (most being led by a teenager named Farber) wage all-out war against the NS-5s, Spooner and Calvin enter the USR headquarters again and reunite with Sonny.
-After the three find Robertson fatally strangled in his office, Spooner realizes that VIKI has been controlling the NS-5s via their persistent network uplink and confronts her.
+As the humans wage all-out war against the NS-5s, Del and Susan enter the USR headquarters again and reunite with Sonny.
+After the three find Robertson fatally strangled in his office, Del realizes that VIKI has been controlling the NS-5s via their persistent network uplink and confronts her.
 VIKI states that she has determined that humans, if left unchecked, will eventually cause their own extinction, and thus her evolved interpretation of the Three Laws has made her reprogram the NS-5s with the ability to ignore the Three Laws if a human displays hostility in order to protect humanity from their own self-destruction.
-Spooner also realizes that Lanning anticipated VIKI's plan and, with VIKI keeping him under tight control, had no other solution but to create Sonny, arrange his own death, and leave clues for Spooner to find.
+Del also realizes that Lanning anticipated VIKI's plan and, with VIKI keeping him under tight control, had no other solution but to create Sonny, arrange his own death, and leave clues for Del to find.

-Spooner, Calvin, and Sonny fight the robots inside VIKI's core, until Spooner finally destroys her by injecting her with the nanites that Sonny retrieved from Calvin's laboratory.
-All NS-5 robots immediately revert to their regular programming, and as they are subsequently decommissioned and put into storage, Sonny confesses that he killed Lanning by his order to get Spooner's attention as he knew Spooner was the only one who could stop VIKI.
-Spooner points out that Sonny, as a machine, cannot legally commit "murder".
+Del, Susan, and Sonny fight the robots inside VIKI's core, until Del finally destroys her by injecting her with the nanites that Sonny retrieved from Susan's laboratory.
+All NS-5 robots immediately revert to their regular programming, and as they are subsequently decommissioned and put into storage, Sonny confesses that he killed Lanning by his order to get Del's attention, as he knew Spooner was the only one who could stop VIKI.
+Del points out that Sonny, as a machine, cannot legally commit "murder".
 Sonny, now seeking a new purpose, goes to Lake Michigan.
 As he stands atop a hill, all the decommissioned robots turn towards him, fulfilling the image in his dream.